towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Win 5 matches in a row against him without leaving the area to get the new M.GENE item.
 The M.Gene can be used on a pokemon out of battle in order to re-randomize its DVs with values of at least 8.

+**Mirror Match Battle Generator**
+A pokemaniac with a flair for theatrics has been added to the north-south underground path.
+After the Elite-4 are beaten, he will offer to engage you in a mirror match against your own party.

 **Special Trainer Battles**
 There are four special trainers to find and defeat after beating the Elite-4.
 Talk to Oak at his lab to start a chain of hints for finding the four trainers.